markoceri/SmartAG-SensorNode/README.md

 - DHT22 for Temperature and Humidity (Internal)
 - AM2305 for Temperature and Humidity (External)
 - DS1820 for soil Temperature
-- Capacituve soil sensor
+- Capacitive soil sensor
 - Leaf wetness (used an analogic Rain Sensor)
 - TODO: Pressure sensor
-- TODO: anemometer
+- TODO: Anemometer

 ## Libraries
 - DHT Sensor Library